raganwald/raganwald.github.com/_posts/2020-11-16-bijection.md

   //=> 839808
 ```

-Because every positive natural number can be reduced to a unique prime factorization, we know that no two positive irreducible fractions could resolve to the same natural number.
+Because every positive natural number can be reduced to a unique prime factorization,[^fundamental] we know that no two positive irreducible fractions could resolve to the same natural number.
 This shows that the number of irreducible fractions is countable: There is one natural number for every irreducible fraction, and there is at most one irreducible fraction for every natural number.

----
+[^fundamental]: The [fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) is that every integer has a unique prime factorization.

-## bijection
+### bijection

----

 We established that there is one natural number for every irreducible fraction, and there is *at most* one irreducible fraction.
 It is certainly *at most* one, because there are lots of natural numbers that don't map to positive irreducible fractions using the Gödel Numbering scheme.
 The numbers two and three don't map to positive irreducible fractions: `2` would map to `2/0`, and `3` would map to `0/3`.
 And any number divisible by a prime larger than two or three also wouldn't map to an irreducible fraction using Gödel Numbering.